ecarnovsky/coffee-scraper/README.md

 - Clone the repo
 - Set `RECEIVING_EMAIL`, `SENDING_EMAIL`, and `EMAIL_PASSWORD` as repository secrets
 - Add the urls of the items you want to the `/src/urls/new_urls.txt` file

-<br>And that's it!
+And that's it!
 The items price will be checked every two days, and you will notified of any sales.